silversaka/koma-releases/README.md

 ---

-**MangakaPro is freeware.** It costs nothing and always will.
+**Koma is freeware.** It costs nothing and always will.
 Use it for anything, including work you sell — what you write is yours entirely.
 Pass it on to anyone, unchanged and free.

 The source code is not published.
 Full terms ship with the app as `LICENSE`.